fenglinliu98/MIA/README.md

 ### Download Download MSCOCO captions
 You may download the mscoco captions from the [official website](http://mscoco.org/dataset/#download).

 We also provide a [link](https://github.com/fenglinliu98/MIA) to download our preprocessed mscoco captions.

 ### Start Training
-Now we can train the baseline models and the baseline w/ MIA models with
+Now we can train the baseline models and the baseline w/ MIA models with:

 #### Visual Attention
 * **Baseline**